 Whether or not the location has water sources or cleaning options will be important in order to maintain the efficiency of so many solar panels that are situated so close to the ground.
 The Kamuthi Power Plant, for example, is constantly cleaned by a team of solar-powered robots.

-For larger arrays, there will likely be significant discrepancies between quotes from various contractors, so it will be important to get a few bids from different companies.
-In order to speed up the process and guarantee you get the best price, check out the EnergySage Solar Marketplace where you can compare bids from vetted installers in your area.
+For larger solar panel farms, there will likely be significant discrepancies between quotes from various contractors, so it will be important to get a few bids from different companies.
+Solar Power World compiles a list of top solar developers each year that can be a helpful starting point.

-For anyone in the early stage of considering a solar farm installation, our Solar Calculator can offer a free estimate for what the array might cost, when you could break even on the investment and how much it could save you over time.
+If you’re in the early stages of considering a residential solar installation, rather than a solar farm, our Solar Calculator can offer a free estimate for what the array might cost, when you could break even on the investment and how much it could save you over time.
 For those interested in the community solar options in their state, check out our network of Community Solar Providers.